ivan-zimin/sql-ex/README.md

 Find printer manufacturers that make PCs with the least amount of RAM and the fastest processor among all PCs with the least amount of RAM.
 Output: Maker.
 > SELECT DISTINCT maker FROM product WHERE maker IN (SELECT maker FROM product WHERE type='printer') AND model IN (SELECT model FROM pc WHERE ram=(SELECT MIN(ram) FROM pc) AND speed=(SELECT MAX(speed) FROM pc WHERE ram=(SELECT MIN(ram) FROM pc)))

+## #26
+Find the average price of PCs and PC notebooks produced by manufacturer A. Output: total average price.
+> SELECT AVG(price) FROM
+(SELECT pc.model, price, code, ram, hd FROM pc
+WHERE model IN (SELECT model FROM product WHERE maker='A') UNION
+SELECT laptop.model, price, code, ram, hd FROM laptop WHERE model IN (SELECT model FROM product WHERE maker='A')) a

 ## #35
 In the Product table, find models that consist only of numbers or only of Latin letters (A-Z, case insensitive).
 Output: model number, model type.